STAMP-project/stamp-courseware/README.md

-# stamp-courseware
+# Learn Software Testing AMPlification
-This repository contains all coursewar to master test amplification technology
+This repository contains all courseware to master test amplification technology.